 Workstations are where work systems come to life in the classroom.

-TEACCH work systems must visually answer four essential questions: What work do I need to do?
+TEACCH work systems must visually answer four essential questions: what work do I need to do?
 How much work is there?
-How do I know when finished?
-What happens next?
-These questions provide the structure students need for independent task completion.
+How do I know when finished, and what happens next?
+These questions give learners the clear structure they need to complete tasks independently.

-The foundation of effective TEACCH workstations is ensuring students can independently answer four questions just by looking at their workspace:
+The foundation of effective TEACCH workstations is ensuring learners can answer four questions by looking at their workspace:

-Students must clearly see which tasks they need to complete.
-This might be communicated through:
+Learners must be able to see which tasks they need to complete.
+This can be shown through:

-Students need to know what follows independent work time.
-This predictability helps maintain engagement and reduces anxiety.
+Learners need to know what comes after independent work time.
+This predictability helps them stay engaged.
+It also reduces anxiety.
 Options include:

 TEACCH Workstation Setup and Organisation